On quite a few occasions I’ve encountered the question “How can I get into project management?”

-Start where you are – at your current job.
-I usually recommend that to get into project management, it’s worthwhile to start looking in the company or organization you’re already working for.
-You might be surprised at the possibilities for moving into a project management role.
+I usually tell people that to get into project management, it’s worth it to start looking in the company you’re already working for.
+You might be surprised at the chances for moving into this role.
 Or at least being given a supporting role on a project.
-Either of these would allow you to gain knowledge and experience right where you are.
+Either of these would give you knowledge and experience right where you are.

 But when I filled in my Peace Corps application, I never dreamed it was the start of my project management career.

-Assess the Possibilities of Your Current Employer
+Assess the Options of Your Current Employer

 You might even be able to lead a small project right away.